 Please arrive by 9:15 am as screenings begins at 9:30 am.
 Admission is free.
 Please call to RSVP, as space is limited!
 512-974-3789.

 The Emma S. Barrientos Mexican American Cultural Center is a vibrant arts center with 100,000 annual visitors.
 Since 2007, we have been offering countless cultural events and art classes focusing on performing arts, music, literature, film screenings, and the Latino Arts Residency Program.
 A collaboration is a one-time presentation that is co-produced with the ESB-MACC.
-It can be a panel discussion, music or theatre presentation, film screenings or community engagement discussion.
+It can be a panel discussion, music or theater presentation, film screenings or community engagement discussion.
 The ESB-MACC organizes year-round activities and also cooperates with a large number of partners who complete and strengthen programming through rentals and collaborations.
 For more information, download our collaboration request form.

 Collaborators that we have worked with in the past are: AARP, ALMA (Austin Latino Music Association), Austin Community College Creative Writing, Austin History Center, Austin Museum Partnerships, The Austin Symphony, Ballet East, Bellas Artes Alliance, The Center for Mexican-American Cultural Arts (CMACA), Cine Las Americas, Conspire Theatre, Crossroads Events, Dan Guerrero, Daniel Llanes, El Corazón de Tejas, Flor de Nopal, Indigenous Cultures Institute San Marcos, KLRU-TV, Latinitas, LATINO Magazine & No Mas Hambre, Nuestro Grupo, PODER, Proyecto Teatro, Puerto Rican Folkloric Dance Company, Telemundo Austin, Texas Criminal Justice Coalition, Texas Folklife, Resistencia Bookstore, University of Texas at Austin CMAS, Univision